Google Code offered in: English - Español - 日本語 - 한국어 - Português - Pусский - 中文(简体) - 中文(繁體)

 * Specifies a module to use when running this test case.
 The returned

-* module must cause the source for this class to be included.
+* module must include the source for this class.

 *